A Spoonful of Sugar

 April 25, 2023 By A Spoonful of Sugar - 5 Comments

-With the current cost of living crisis, most families are doing it tough and there often isn’t a lot of money left over for hobbies and non-essential supplies.
+With rising costs affecting many households, most families are doing it tough and there often isn’t a lot of money left over for hobbies and non-essential supplies.
 However with some planning and creativity, it is easy to find more economical ways to enjoy your passion of sewing and quilting.
 In fact, sewing and quilting are excellent activities to reduce stress and improve wellbeing – so it is actually beneficial to your health to find time for creative pursuits.

 I have put my tips into a free eBook – you can get it here.